Bart-Waw/miniReddit/README.md

 3. Add videos / links to videos.
 4. Collect user input and update visuals accordingly.
 5. Add more tests.
+6. Add return and "go to top of page" buttons to the bottom of thread display.
+7. Ensure clicking return on mobile/browser does not close page.

 This project was bootstrapped with